tomkat-cr/tomkat-cr/README.md

   - Jfrog
   - Linux, Bash

+- Mobile (about to come)
+  - Flutter

-(*) The Generic CRUD Editor [GCE] is a React component to help develop back-office apps faster.
+(*) The <b>Generic CRUD Editor [GCE]</b> is a React component to help develop back-office apps faster.
 By having a core Create-Read-Update-Delete code that can be parametrized & extended, there's no need to rewrite code for each table editor.
 I did before in other programming languages over the years, like Microsoft ASP in the early y20k.
 The intention is to transform it into an NPM package.

-The Backend can use DynamoDb or MongoDb as the persistent storage, and some software design patterns have been used there (factory method, facade, iterator, template method, decorator).
+The Backend can use DynamoDb or MongoDB as the persistent storage, and some software design patterns have been used there (factory method, facade, iterator, template method, decorator).
+The most remarkable thing about it was to implement DynamoDb access by a MongoDB-styled syntax.

-🔗 Link to the live [Demo](https://app-staging.fynapp.com)
+🔗 Link to the live <a href="https://app-staging.fynapp.com" target="_blank">Demo</a>

 Credentials

-Usename: admin@example.com
+- Username: admin@example.com
-Password: Learning.by-Example
+- Password: Learning.by-Example

 <!--
 Credentials

 Admin
-Usename: admin
+Username: admin
 Password: 12345678
 User
-Usename: foo
+Username: foo
 Password: bar
 -->

 ## 💪🏻 &nbsp;Biggest professional challenge(s)

-Make money with my professional career as an inmigrant in 3 different counties (USA, Panama and Colombia), having financial estability and giving income to my family, exclusively by doing <b>Software Development</b>.
+Make money with my professional career as an immigrant in 3 different counties (USA, Panama, and Colombia), having financial stability, and give income to my family, exclusively by doing <b>Software Development</b>.

 Other challenges I love the most are:
 - The <b>Jornaya</b> project I'm working on since 2019 at Source Meridian.